MiFID Transaction Reporting | Troubleshooting

 Click here to view a step-by-step walkthrough of examples of XOFF and XXXX transactions.

-To determine which of XXXX or XOFF to use, you can use the freely-available Qomply FIRDS lookup tool to establish whether an instrument was tradeable on an exchange in the UK or EEA at a given date.
+To determine which of XXXX or XOFF to use, you can use the freely-available Qomply FIRDS lookup tool to establish whether an instrument was tradeable on a venue in the UK or EEA at a given date.

 The video above takes you through using this tool.